Family Law - Personal Injury - Criminal Defense (714) 321-9999

 When arrested in Orange County or Inland Empire, it's important to know your rights.
+Actually, it doesn't matter where you're arrested.
 Cooperating with, and being polite to the police or any other law enforcement, is very important when you are stopped or arrested.
 You don't want to make matters worse by resisting arrest--this can increase charges against you.
 Remember, you'll have your day in court but it's important not to risk injuries to yourself nor incur unnecessary charges against you.

 You have a right to know if you're arrested.
 If you're not sure, you can always ask the police if it's okay for you to leave.
 If they say yes, the best thing you can do is stop talking and start walking, followed by calling an attorney.

-However, what to do when arrested, it is VERY important that you know you have a right NOT TO answer questions.
+However, it is VERY important that you know you have a right NOT TO answer questions.

 You have a right to ask for an attorney.
-In fact, it's best to ask for an attorney as soon as you find out you're under arrest.
+In fact, it's best to ask for an attorney as soon as you find out you're under arrest or are not free to leave.
 Believe it or not, the police are allowed to make false statements to you to get you to talk.
+There is no law that says the police have to always tell the truth to a suspect.

 If you are being interrogated by the police, you have a right to have an attorney present.
 Certain factors must be present in order for police conduct to constitute interrogation.
 If you feel you were unlawfully interrogated or had your rights violated during questioning, please call us to discuss your matter.